moaaz17877640/moaaz17877640/README.md

 ## 🛠 **About Me**

 I am a **DevOps Engineer and student** with a strong focus on **cloud computing, automation, and infrastructure as code (IaC)**.
-My goal is to build scalable, automated, and efficient cloud-based solutions while continuously improving DevOps workflows.
+My goal is to build scalable, automated, and efficient cloud-based solutions.

 🔹 **What I Do:**
 ✅ Build and manage **CI/CD pipelines** using Jenkins & GitHub Actions
 ✅ Automate infrastructure using **Terraform, Ansible, and Helm**
-✅ Deploy and scale applications using **Docker and Kubernetes**
+✅ Deploy and scale applications using **Docker, Kubernetes, and OpenShift**
 ✅ Work with **AWS & Azure** for cloud-based solutions
 ✅ Monitor system performance using **Prometheus and Grafana**